tiepdotme/home/spinning-reels-comparison.md

 ---
 layout: spinning-reel-comparison
-permalink: /spinning-reels/comparison/
+permalink: /shop/all/
-title: Spinning Reel Technical Comparison
+title: All Spinning Reels
-long_title: Spinning Reel Technical Comparison
+long_title: All Spinning Reels
 description: Find the Perfect Reel for Your Needs

 # theme_style: four